 When you detect damage in your home’s gutter system, it can be tricky to know whether you need a gutter repair or full gutter replacement.
 Modernize is here to help you navigate the process and get your gutter system working effectively.
 Continue reading this guide to gutter repairs to determine the best course of action.

 Common Gutter Problems

 How do you know when it is time for a gutter repair?
-It may not be so obvious, considering gutters are a part of the home we rarely pay attention to – unless a noticeable problem arises.
+It may not be so obvious.
+Gutters are a part of the home we rarely pay attention to – unless a noticeable problem arises.
 For example, your gutters may be cracked and leaking, resulting in rainwater rolling down windows and even entering your home.
 This, of course, would cause immediate concern as water damage can be very costly.

-Downspout drainage problems.
-If you notice that your downspouts, the bottommost part of the gutter that directs water out and away from your home, is pooling heavily, address this issue immediately.
+- Downspout drainage problems.
+If you notice that your downspouts are pooling heavily, address this issue immediately.
 Water pooling directly on the ground below the downspout can lead to water damage and structural damage to your home.
 Downspouts should extend three feet outward from your home to avoid damage.

 The Risk of Ignoring Damaged Gutters

 It is important to address gutter problems as soon as possible when you notice them.
 When it comes to gutter damage, time is money.
 The longer you wait to repair or replace the system, the more damage can accumulate and cost you more money when you do move forward with a gutter repair.